-12 The budget consultation referred to a forecast budget gap of between £37.5 million and £87.6 million, The budget consultation releases as a which was the best estimate in November 2022.
-Page 18
+The budget consultation referred to a forecast budget gap of between £37.5 million and £87.6 million, which was the best estimate in November 2022.

 The council is able to increase Council Tax by up to 3%13 to help fund general services in 2023/24, without a local referendum.
 This would raise an additional £7.5 million.
 A Social Care Precept of up to 2% can be added to support the delivery of adult social care.
 This would raise £5 million and is in addition to the permitted increase of up to 3% in core Council Tax for general services.
 These limits are set by government14.
 There was not enough time to hold a local referendum on increases above these limits before Full Council decides on its 2023/24 budget in February 2023.